adamlui/ai-apps/googlegpt/greasemonkey/docs/README.md

 ## 🕶️ Proxy Mode

-Proxy API Mode (disabled by default) returns text responses using GPT-4o + Google Gemma, without the need for a chatgpt.com account.
+Proxy API Mode (disabled by default) returns text responses using Google Gemma + GPT-4o, without the need for a chatgpt.com account.

 When disabled, a ChatGPT account is required to fetch responses.
 If OpenAI API is acting unreliable, enable Proxy Mode like this: